-How to break up a cat fight
+How to safely break up a cat fight

 Be aware that cats will be very wound up after a fight and you are still at risk of being bitten or scratched after the event.
 Give your cat(s) time to calm down before approaching/petting them.

-How to reduce the risk of cats fighting:
+How to reduce the risk of cats fighting

-Desexing all cats goes a long way to reducing fighting among cats.
+- Desexing all cats goes a long way to reducing fighting among cats.
 Entire cats are considerably more territorial.
 That’s not to say that desexed cats don’t fight at all, they do, but desexing cats will certainly reduce the incidence of fighting.

-Don’t have too many cats.
+- Don’t have too many cats.
 The more cats you have, the greater the chances of fighting among cats.

-If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
+- If you have one cat and plan to get a second, seriously consider getting one of the opposite genders.
 If you already have an alpha cat, it is easier to introduce a kitten to the house than an adult cat as younger cats will be less of a threat to the already established cat in the household.

-Discourage neighbourhood cats from coming onto your property.
+- Discourage neighbourhood cats from coming onto your property.

-Keep your cat(s) indoors or in an enclosure, which reduces their exposure to other cats from the area.
+- Keep your cat(s) indoors or in an enclosure, which reduces their exposure to other cats from the area.

-Fighting among household cats:
+Fighting among household cats